 How to wear pastels when they are not so you

-Furthermore, I try to look for a pastel color that is on the slightly deeper side like salmon pink or brighter side like a pastel hot pink.
+Try to look for a color that is on the slightly deeper side like salmon pink or brighter side like a pastel hot pink.
 Going down the Snow White road.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 © 2013-2021 Nicole Mölders | All rights reserved